 Florida law exempts certain documents from being placed on a publicly available website.
 These documents include: death certificates, military discharges, and court documents related to family law, juvenile actions, and probate matters.
-If you are named in these recorded documents, you may request to remove them by completing the Request to Remove Information from Public Inspection form.
+If you are named in these recorded documents, you may request to remove them by completing the Request to Remove Information from Public Inspection form and sending it to one of the submission options below.
 No fee is charged for this service.

 Special Notice to Veterans